sagarpawardev/kafka-ms-event-hub-consumer-producer/README.md

 ## Installation
 1. Clone the repository
+2. Search "TODO:" in all files and modify string as required
 2. Open IntelliJ.
 Goto File -> Project from Existing Source -> Open Cloned Directory -> Choose External Model "maven" -> Proceed nomally with other steps
 3. Open KafkaApplication.java and Run it using "Run" Button or 'Control + R' in mac
 4. Open Postman.
 Add new request and add url "localhost:9000/kafka/publish?message=Hello_World" and click Send.
 It should give Http Status '200 OK'.
 This will produce a message
 5. Try
 5. Add another consume request "localhost:9000/kafka/consume" and click Send.
 It should return list of consumed message

+//TODO: